Before and After Science: Production

 Unlike Eno's previous albums, which were recorded in a very short time, Before and After Science was two years in the making.
-During this two-year period, Eno was busy working on his solo ambient music albums Music for Films and Discreet Music.
-Due to the very positive critical reception accorded his previous rock music-oriented album Another Green World, Eno was afraid of repeating himself but still wanted to release a high-quality product.
+During this two-year period, Eno was busy working on his solo ambient music albums Music for Films and Discreet Music and collaborating with David Bowie on the latter's albums Low and "Heroes".
+Due to the very positive critical reception accorded his previous rock music-oriented album, Another Green World, Eno was afraid of repeating himself but still wanted to release a high-quality product.

-As on previous rock-based recordings, for Before and After Science Eno worked with a plethora of guest musicians.
+As on his previous rock-based recordings, Eno worked with a plethora of guest musicians.
 Several artists from German and British groups of the era contributed to the album, collaborating with Eno for the first time.
-Guitarist Fred Frith caught the attention of Brian Eno who was "excited by the timbral possibilities that [Frith had] been discovering" on his album Guitar Solos.
-Eno asked Frith to record with him, and this resulted in Frith playing guitar on the album.
-Jaki Liebezeit of the German krautrock group Can played drums on "Backwater", while German ambient music group Cluster contributed to the songwriting and instrumentation of the track "By This River".
-Eno had previously worked with Cluster on their album Cluster & Eno released in 1977.
-Additional musicians included Dave Mattacks, who played drums on "Kurt's Rejoinder" and "Here He Comes" and Andy Fraser, (normally a bass guitarist in British blues rock band Free), who played the drums on "King's Lead Hat".
+Guitarist Fred Frith of Henry Cow caught Eno's attention with "the timbral possibilities that [Frith had] been discovering" on his solo guitar album Guitar Solos.
+Jaki Liebezeit of the German krautrock group Can played drums on "Backwater", and German ambient duo Cluster co-wrote and performed on "By This River".
+Eno had previously worked with Cluster on their album Cluster & Eno, released in 1977.
+Other musicians included Dave Mattacks, who played drums on "Kurt's Rejoinder" and "Here He Comes", and Andy Fraser (bass guitarist in British blues rock band Free) who played the drums on "King's Lead Hat".

-Several musicians who had worked with Eno on previous albums returned as well.
-Percy Jones of Brand X and Phil Collins of Genesis, played bass and drums respectively.
-Other returning contributors included Robert Fripp, Paul Rudolph and Bill MacCormick.
-Phil Manzanera makes a brief appearance as well.
-"Shirley Williams" is credited on the album sleeve for "time" and "brush timbales" on "Through Hollow Lands" and "Kurt's Rejoinder".
-This is Robert Wyatt recording under a pseudonym.
+Several musicians who had worked with Eno on previous albums returned.
+Percy Jones of Brand X and Phil Collins of Brand X and Genesis played bass and drums respectively, as they had on Another Green World.
+Other returning contributors included Robert Fripp, Paul Rudolph, Bill MacCormick and Eno's former Roxy Music bandmate Phil Manzanera.
+"Shirley Williams" is credited on the album sleeve for "time" and "brush timbales" on "Through Hollow Lands" and "Kurt's Rejoinder"; Williams was a pseudonym for Robert Wyatt.
 Working extensively with the musicians and his instructional cards—the Oblique Strategies—during the two years working on the album, Eno wrote over one hundred songs.
-The vast majority of this material has never been heard.